inkVerb/VIP/601/Lesson-08.md

     - It can be heavy on system resources needed just to maintain one container per app
     - Not ideal for non-critical small home/office budget desktop machines running many apps
       - Apps on a home or office machine (even for gaming or proffessional software) are unlikely to crash without reason
-      - Running containers for every desktop app will slow the app startup and the entire machine, adding risk to a system-wide crash
+      - Running containers for every desktop app will slow the app startup and the entire machine, adding to risk of a system-wide crash
       - If apps crash on a home or office system, usually a reboot solves it, not as problematic as on a production server

 ### High and Low Levels of the PM Stack